 5. Drive and Park According to the Weather

 This one is simple, but a lot of people do not follow it!
 If your hands are on the steering wheel and white knuckles because of a snowstorm, heavy rainfall, or thick fog, pull over and park!
 Driving an RV everywhere, I take full advantage of that.
-All I need is a parking lot or a pull off, and I park, turn the furnace on and make a coffee!
+All I need is a parking lot or a pull-off, and I park, turn the furnace on and make a coffee!

 If you can drive and the conditions are bad slow down.
-I know your saying, well of course……but man, I am pretty sure people are not thinking that.
+I know you’re saying, well of course……but man, I am pretty sure people are not thinking that.
 How many times has someone passed you in bad weather, and you have seen them in the ditch later?
 Not enough for me Lol!
 We all know sooner or later, it’s about to happen!
 Just as long as they do not take me out with them!!

 6. Explore with Caution